Belzutifan: Adverse effects

 Belzutifan had a good safety profile and was well tolerated throughout the three-year follow-up following the phase I trial.
 There were no new substantial safety concerns or grade 4 or 5 adverse events.

 Hypoxia is a notable adverse effect observed in approximately 14% of patients treated with Belzutifan.
 Most affected patients exhibit normal pulmonary function tests and imaging; however, those with pulmonary metastases or anemia may be at increased risk.
 The exact mechanism of Belzutifan-induced hypoxia remains unclear, but evidence suggests that affected patients often reside at higher altitudes and may develop right-to-left intrapulmonary shunting.
 Given the role of HIF2-α in surfactant synthesis in animal models, one hypothesis is that reduced surfactant levels may impair oxygenation and promote shunting through dead space.

+Fatalities linked to initiation

+There have been some reports of fatalities of VHL patients during initiation of belzutifan.

 History

 The FDA granted the application for belzutifan orphan drug designation.

 Merck announced in May 2019, that it had acquired Peloton Therapeutics for the development of novel small-molecule therapeutic candidates targeting HIF-2, with belzutifan as the lead candidate.
 The purchase was completed in July 2019.
 Merck has patent protection for belzutifan in the United States that is valid until 2034, as of May 2021.